-Peer reviewed research was reviewed to assess the available evidence in the development of these guidelines.
-To guide the development of the framework of the guidelines and the review of the literature, a list of topics and questions were developed, as follows:
+To guide the development of the framework and the review of the articles identified, a list of topics and questions were developed, as follows:

-- What are the safest types of child restraints (rearward facing, forward facing, booster seats and adult seat belts) for different ages/sizes of children? - What evidence is there for the safety of different seating positions for children within the vehicle, and how is this influenced by the presence of airbags? - What evidence is there regarding the injury outcomes associated with incorrect installation of a child restraint in a vehicle or incorrect securing of a child within a restraint for children travelling in motor vehicles? - How should we assess whether a child is ready to transition to the next stage of restraint? - How do we provide optimal passenger safety for children in non-typical vehicles including taxis, public transport, troop carriers and non-passenger vehicles, when using 'Dickie seats' (extra seats installed after vehicle manufacture), and integrated child restraint systems? - What evidence is there on the effectiveness of common types of accessories such as child safety harnesses, belt positioners, buckle covers, padding, pillows and cushions, belt tensioners and extenders?
+- What are the safest types of child restraints (forward facing, rear facing, booster seats and adult seat belts) for different ages/sizes of children? - What evidence is there for the safety of different seating positions for children within the vehicle, and how is this influenced by the presence of airbags - What evidence is there regarding the injury outcomes associated with incorrect installation of a child restraint in a vehicle or incorrect securing of a child within a restraint for children travelling in motor vehicles? - How should we assess whether a child is ready to transition to the next stage of restraint? - How do we provide optimal passenger safety for children in non-typical vehicles including taxis, public transport, troop carriers and non-passenger vehicles, when using "Dickie seats" (extra seats installed after vehicle manufacture), and integrated child restraint systems? - What evidence is there on the effectiveness of common types of accessories such as child safety harnesses, belt positioners, buckle covers, padding, pillows and cushions, belt tensioners and extenders?

 These research questions were developed to address the major decision points for parents and carers concerning the safe transport of children in cars, and that would address the key risk factors for injury to children as occupants of motor vehicles involved in crashes.
-Further information on the search strategy is outlined in the Technical Report.
+From these questions, the framework for the review was developed, as shown below: